Scarabyte/SSW690-Project/docs/DevelopmentPlan.md

 should list the critical participants and list begin time and end time.
 Each time you re-issue this document you should highlight changes with italics or bold – colors will not show up on a photocopy._

+Each milestone includes, as applicable, a demonstration of work completed up to that point, and a description of expectations for the next milestone.
 Note that for this project we have a few time boxes.
 They are:
 * Week of September 11th – Description of first demo: In first demo, present Architecture and design.
 Architect along with team members will finalize and present finalized version of Architecture and design of lane departure warning system
 * Week of September 18th Present first demo.
 Description of second demo: In second demo, team will present research done so far and features/stories developed in Sprint 1 and 2
 * Week of October 16th Present second demo.
 Description of third demo: In third demo, team will present features/stories developed in Sprint 3